Nicole F. Smith

 About Nicole

 Nicole Smith is an archaeologist, educator, speaker, and author.
-Over the last 2 decades, research and fieldwork have taken her to Haida Gwaii, the Discovery Islands, western and southern Vancouver Island, Great Bear Rainforest, Northwest Territories, and most recently to Tierra del Fuego in southernmost Argentina.
+Over the last 2+ decades, research and fieldwork have taken her to Haida Gwaii, the Discovery Islands, western and southern Vancouver Island, Great Bear Rainforest, Northwest Territories, and most recently to Tierra del Fuego in southernmost Argentina.
 She has worked with over 20 First Nations communities throughout coastal BC and various colleagues to broaden the knowledge about coastal heritage sites; especially clam gardens and archaeological sites over 10,000 years old.
 Her teams’ results have been published internationally and recognized in the media including by the BBC, CBC’s Quirks and Quarks, and Hakai Magazine.
-Nicole’s first book for youth, Dig Deep: Connecting Archaeology, Oceans and Us will be published by Orca Book Publishers in March 2023.
+Nicole’s first book for youth, Dig Deep: Connecting Archaeology, Oceans and Us was published by Orca Book Publishers in 2023.